 It is not known if selegiline can make it harder to get pregnant.

-Does taking selegiline increase the chance for miscarriage?
+Does taking selegiline increase the chance of miscarriage?

-Miscarriage can occur in any pregnancy.
-It is not known if selegiline can increase the chance for miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Studies have not been done to see if selegiline could increase the chance for miscarriage.

 Does taking selegiline increase the chance of birth defects?

-Every pregnancy starts out with a 3-5% chance of having a birth defect.
-This is called the background risk.
-It is not known if taking selegiline could increase the chance for birth defects.
-Experimental animal studies did not find a higher chance for birth defects.
-There are 3 case reports on people who became pregnant while being treated with selegiline and other medications.
-Two people stopped taking selegiline and 1 continued to use the medication through the pregnancy; all 3 had healthy infants.
+It is not known if taking selegiline could increase the chance of birth defects.
+Experimental animal studies did not find a higher chance of birth defects.
+Studies have not been done in humans.
+There are 3 case reports on women who became pregnant while being treated with selegiline and other medications.
+Two women stopped taking selegiline and 1 continued to use selegiline through the pregnancy; all 3 had healthy infants.

-Does taking selegiline in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking selegiline in pregnancy affect future behavior or learning for the child?

-Selegiline has not been well studied in males who use this medication while trying to conceive a pregnancy.
-In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+Studies have not been done to see if selegiline could affect a man’s fertility or increase the chance of birth defects.
+In general, exposures that men have are unlikely to increase the risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.